Course Outline

 Process visualization

-Designing a Kanban board for site work
+Designing a Kanban board for job sites

 WIP limits